rrottmann/autopin/README.md

 * `autopin` - unlocks the security token automatically
 * `checkpin` - unlocks the security token manually
 * `forgetpin` - locks the security token
+*  gennonce - generate a nonce from trng data (sha256)
+*  gensecret - generate a secret from trng data (base64)
 * `getcardkeyid` - gets the keyid of the GPG key on token
 * `getcardserial` - gets the card serial of the token
 * `pinentry-fake` - is used for entering the pin
 * `reload-gpgagent` - reloads agents (e.g. when card hangs)
+*  sealdata - seal sensitive data to the secure element (encrypt)
+*  unsealdata - access sensitive data that has been sealed (decrypt)

 ## Security